 Course Duration: 16 Day | 06 Days at Hanifl Centre + 10 Days on a Field Expedition

 Hanifl Centre, India’s leading institution for outdoor education and environmental study has collaborated with Aerie Backcountry Medicine, USA to conduct Wilderness First Aid Courses (WFA/WAFA/WFR) with Adult & Child Cardio-Pulmonary Resuscitation (CPR) certification in India.

-Aerie Backcountry Medicine is recognised by the American Outdoor industry and has worked with organisations like WMA and WMI of NOLS in the USA specialising in wilderness medicine and under the guidance of the Wilderness Medicine Society, evolved a Scope of Practice (SoP) for the different courses.
+Aerie Backcountry Medicine is recognised by the American Outdoor industry and has worked with organisations like WMA and WMI of NOLS in the USA specialising in wilderness medicine and under the guidance of the Wilderness Medical Society, evolved a Scope of Practice (SoP) for the different courses.

 Our instructors are professional who have WEMT/ WFR level training with many years of outdoor leadership experience.

 Module Length: (130 hours + WAFA 28 hrs + CPR 4 hrs)

 DAY 1 - Course orientation, expectations & guidelines.
 WAFA*